mrazjava/booklink-openlibrary/README.md

 ```

 #### Mongo Archives
-The database created with `author-id-filter.txt` (with embedded binary images of authors and editions) is used by the
+The database created with `author-id-incl-filter.txt` (with embedded binary images of authors and editions) is used by the
 sandbox environment.
 See [sandbox persistence](https://github.com/mrazjava/booklink/tree/master/sandbox/persistence)
 for steps to create a sample mongo docker image.